IceXinShou/OrderlyDiscordBot/README.md

   **Usage:**

-  1. Join the main bot to you server by using this [invite link](https://reurl.cc/eE78aM), main bot is for controlling music bots
+  1. Join the com.ice.main bot to you server by using this [invite link](https://reurl.cc/eE78aM), com.ice.main bot is for controlling music bots
   2. Join least 1 music bot in your server from the following list
   3. Type `/p URL` to play music
   4. Type `/help orderly` for more usage